 You also shouldn’t make it your project to find single people a spouse.
 We’re not suffering from a disease you feel you have the cure for.
 It saddens me each time I hear a friend of mine tell me, “I just want you to be happy” or “We should find you a husband!”
 If my personality is that repelling as a single person, a husband isn’t going to fix that.
 In fact, if I’m that miserable as a single person, why would you want me to find a husband in that condition?
 It’s great your marriage was such an incredible blessing, but you should make it clear in your actions that your spouse is not your Savior.
 If you can’t, then this could be something you too, are battling.
 I think of this like “projected idolatry.”
 It’s the same situation as a parent who never made it to be the great athlete, so they take their own idols and project it onto their child, forcing the child to always feel inadequate (which is the opposite of how God treats us).
 God said, “it’s not good for man to be alone,” not, “It’s not good for man’s relationship status to be ‘single.’”
 God created community because He knew it wasn’t good for us to be alone.
 He also created marriage, but He did not create marriage to be more glorifying than singleness.
 It is simply a different expression of His glory.

 Setups & Blind Dates.
-This a big one.
+This a Christian Marriage Podcast.
 It’s the one where I always have to wonder if people really do go blank when they try to remember what it was like being single.
 Hopefully what I’m about to say absorbs into the minds of those who read it.

 How To Set Someone Up: